pyrus117/kiwibudgetai.github.io/index.md

 - Your **categories**, **budgets**, **goals**, **subscriptions**, and any manual category overrides
 - **Receipt images and PDFs** you attach to transactions.
 When you choose to attach a receipt, the App reads the photo, image, or PDF you select (via your device's camera or photo library) and stores it inside the App's own private data folder.
 Receipts never leave your device.
 - **Notification preferences and budget-alert state** used to schedule spending alerts.
 Notifications are composed and fired entirely on your device.
 No notification content is sent off-device.
+- **Premium status** — your Pro subscription entitlement is determined by querying RevenueCat each time the App starts or you make a purchase.
+It is not persistently stored as a separate on-device record; it is derived from RevenueCat's live entitlement check.

 We have no servers that hold this data.
 If you uninstall the App or use the in-app "Clear local credentials" option in Settings, this data is removed from your device.